 Have you or your employees received an “urgent” letter stating your labor law posters are out of date?
-Or, have you ever been surprise “audited” by a mysterious agency?
+Or have you ever been subject to a surprise “audit” by a mysterious agency?
 You’re not alone.

-Here are some of the most common labor law poster vendor scare tactics for which you and your locations need to know.
+After the flurry of updates to start the new year, unsavory characters may try to employ scams.
+Here are some of the most common labor law poster vendor scare tactics you and your location managers need to know about.

 Poster Update Notice

-The vendor’s intention is to trick the receiver into ordering new, perhaps unnecessary posters with the attached form.
+The vendor’s intention is to trick you into ordering new (perhaps unnecessary) posters with the attached form.
 However, you and/or your locations should not purchase the new poster set, as the sender does not actually know any of your company details or compliance needs.
-Too often, receivers will submit payment in fear of non-compliance and receive a poster that doesn’t meet their needs.
+Too often, those who receive these notifications will submit payment in fear of noncompliance and receive a poster that doesn’t meet their needs.

-Companies with multiple locations are challenged with managing labor law poster updates across state, county and city jurisdiction, which can be further complicated by the “Open Immediately” scam.
+Companies with many locations across U.S. are challenged with managing labor law poster updates across multiple jurisdictions, which can be further complicated by the “Open Immediately” scam.

-This type of scare tactic starts with an individual company location receiving an urgent “open immediately” message (email, mail, etc.) with a non-compliance fine warning inside.
+This scare tactic starts with an individual company location receiving an urgent “open immediately” message with a noncompliance fine warning inside.

-It’s common for locations to fall for this scam, as these messages often pass for communications from their company’s corporate office.
-Locations believe the warning is valid and must purchase whatever poster is offered in the communication.
+It’s common for location managers to fall for this scam, as these messages often attempt to mimic communication from the company’s corporate office.
+Locations believe the warning is valid and feel the need to purchase whatever poster is offered in the communication.

-To prevent this from happening, make sure your locations understand how your labor compliance program works, and that they should not respond to notices of this type.
+To prevent this from happening, make sure your location managers understand how your labor law poster program works, and that they should not respond to these types of notices.

 The Fake Audit

-Recently, a few companies have told us about a new type of vendor scare tactic – the fake audit.
+In recent years, a few companies have mentioned a new type of labor law poster scare tactic – the fake audit.

-Basically, this happens when an “auditor” visits an individual location, explaining he/she was sent from the “state agency” to audit their labor law posters.
-He/she then issues a poster requirements form with a fake agency name and a list of posters the location needs to buy, along with an order form.
+Basically, this happens when an “auditor” visits an individual location, explaining he or she was sent from a “state agency” to inspect labor law posters.
+The individual then issues a poster-requirements form with a fake agency name and a list of posters the location needs to buy, along with an order form.

 Many location managers fall for this seemingly legitimate scam.
-To prevent it, educate your locations on your vendor and what is included in the labor law poster compliance programs.
+To prevent it, educate your location managers on your vendor and what is included in your labor law poster compliance program.
 Also, ask your location managers to inform your company’s corporate compliance team when a surprise audit occurs.
-That way, you can determine whether it is a fake or real audit.
+That way, you can determine whether it is a legitimate or fake audit.